Enhance Your Garden With Magnificent Agapanthus

 In zones 6-7, apply 4″ of mulch to the soil above the plants.

 Plant Agapanthus in full sun.
 This photo is one we took on a mountain in Hawaii.
-They were happy surrounding this lovely lawn.
+They happily surrounded this lovely lawn.

-Our garden shares hardiness Zone 19 with Hawaii, but South Florida is hotter and more humid, and we try for a little partial shade.
+Our garden shares hardiness Zones with Hawaii, but South Florida is hotter and more humid, and we try for a little partial shade.

 You will see these flowers in bloom on the slopes of Mt Haleakala on the Hawaiian island of Maui.

 Provide well-drained soil and feed them a balanced granular fertilizer such as 10-10-10.
-Moist but well-drained is their best soil.
-The agapanthus is relatively unaffected by pH.
+Their best soil is moist but well-drained.
+The agapanthus is relatively unaffected by soil pH.

 How to identify “Good Soil for Planting”

 Agapanthus are moderately drought tolerant and will not thrive in soggy places.
 Water about one inch per week if you have insufficient rain.